nspin/nspin.github.io/dynamic/misc/unikernel-resources.md

 However, just because that's such an unsatisfying introduction, here are a few single-sentence approximations of what a unikernel is, none of which capture the whole picture:

-- A unikernel is a “library operating system”.
+- A unikernel is a "library operating system".
 That is, it's a library that serves as the interface between application code and the metal, thus, in some sense, serving as an operating system.
 - A unikernel is an application that interfaces directly with the metal.
 That is, an application that runs without an operating system.
 - A unikernel is to the hypervisor as a userspace process is to a microkernel.